serafihna/serafihna/README.md

 - it's extremely hard to get me upset/frustrated in general about anything - i'm alot more chill than you may assume. i'm honestly cool with anyone and everyone, just wanna get along 🙏🏻

+- dont assume i ship something based on who i sit as with friends.

 dni:

 - basic dni criteria. minor x adult shippers, siblingxsibling shippers, zoos, yk the drill. i hide and block freely otherwise